 I am a strong believer of Radical Candor; I want to ensure that you are receiving honest and actionable feedback on a consistent basis.
 There should never be a scenario where a performance review, or in the worst case scenario, a Performance Improvement Plan, is the first time that you hear negative comments or feedback.
 I will provide you with feedback and guidance to the best of my ability, and will do my best to ensure that you understand the feedback that I provide to you.
 I will always ensure that feedback is given in a private setting.

 Feedback should go both ways.
 I am relying on you to let me know when I am doing something detrimental to my position, our relationship, or the company.
 If at any point you feel you have feedback to provide to me, I will listen and internalize the feedback you give me.
-Beyond that, I will go one step further and ask you three questions at the end of every 1-on-1 we have:

 I will also send an anonymous feedback form on occassion to allow anyone to provide feedback they do not feel comfortable telling me in person.